-We may, in our sole discretion, decide not to continue with the rights offering or terminate the rights offering prior to the completion of the offer period and the delivery of the shares of our common stock offered hereby.
+We may, in our sole discretion, decide not to continue with the rights offering or terminate the rights offering prior to the delivery of the shares of our common stock offered hereby by giving oral or written notice thereof to the subscription agent and making a public announcement thereof.
 If the rights offering is terminated, neither we nor the subscription agent will have any obligation to you.
 We will return as soon as possible all subscription payments, without interest or deduction.